Will-Barnard-WB/Full-Stack-Fitness-Tracking-Web-App/README.md

 🏃‍♂️ Full-Stack Fitness Tracking Web App

 A full-featured fitness tracking platform that integrates with the Garmin API to collect and analyze user health data.
+This app allows users to:

+Track workouts

+Set personal goals

+Monitor mood

+View performance insights

+Earn achievements

+Compete on leaderboards

-This app allows users to track workouts, set personal goals, monitor mood, view performance insights, earn achievements, and compete on leaderboards — all within an engaging and interactive UI.
+All within an engaging and interactive UI.

 🛠️ Tech Stack
 Frontend: React